wzr1337/rsi.server/README.md

 **Windows**
 On Windows you will need a visual studio installation to have a working compiler at hand.
+Windows also does not ship with python 2, which is needed for the npm dependency node-gyp.
+Therefore it is important that python 2 is installed.
+You can download python 2 from the [official website](https://www.python.org/).

 ## Build it